Las Vegas Attraction

 Location on the Las Vegas Strip

-The Pinball Hall of Fame is located on Las Vegas Boulevard near the south end of the Strip, directly across from Mandalay Bay.
+The Pinball Hall of Fame is located at 4925 Las Vegas Blvd South, near the south end of the Strip and close to Mandalay Bay and the Welcome to Fabulous Las Vegas Sign.

 In practice, this works best as a quick stop between hotels or before heading back north on the Strip.
 It is not typically worth traveling across the Strip specifically for unless you already have time in this area.

 Admission is free.
-You do not need a ticket just to enter and walk through the attraction.
+You do not need a ticket to enter and walk through the Pinball Hall of Fame.

 Is It Worth Visiting?